austin-mroz/SMORES/docs/source/index.rst

 Optimizing molecules with xtb
 -----------------------------

+The values of the calculated steric parameters depend on the geometry of the molecule.
+There are many different ways to determine the geometry of a molecule.
+It may well be that the structure returned by :func:`.rdkit_from_smiles` is suitable for your purposes.

+However, if that's not the case, you may want to optimize the geometry yourself.
 To make your experience using :mod:`smores` a little smoother, we provide a little helper function in case you want to optimize your structures using xtb_

 .. _xtb: https://github.com/grimme-lab/xtb